upiter20/Install-QB64PE-onTermux-for-Android-Compile-and-Run-Program-with-GUI-inTermux-X11/README.md

 I placed Stopwatch .bas file and folder "Inform" into the folder "/home/qb64pe" as it is shown on screenshot
 <img width="1080" height="2340" alt="StopWatchInform" src="https://github.com/user-attachments/assets/961b5679-5633-4291-86f6-79cee10c4614" />

-But compilation failed because there is no implementation for function "Message Box".
+But compilation failed because there is no implementation for function "MessageBox".

 More information on screenshots.
 <img width="1080" height="2340" alt="StopwatchCompile" src="https://github.com/user-attachments/assets/90337aef-f61b-405d-8b70-17b7dee9e5bd" />